Interested in becoming a Sight Word Buster Volunteer?

 Will I have support my first time with the students?

-- Our goal is to have a seasoned volunteer accompany each volunteer during the first session.
+Our goal is to have a master volunteer accompany each volunteer during the first session.
 The master volunteer will model for you and then help you as you practice.

-Do I need to know a lot about teaching reading?
+Do I need to know a lot about how to teach reading?

 Do volunteers work with all grade levels?